TBrockmeyer/clickprediction/README.md

 (Data in the events file: a running number; display id (context, i.e. a set of recommendations); user id; document id (the website visited); timestamp (seconds passed since Tuesday, 14.
 June 2016); ... and geographical location)

 It helps to visualize the geographical location of website visitors on a map.
 For creating the map shown here, random numbers were added to the marker coordinates to scatter markers a little and thus increase expressiveness of this visualization.
 This method does not really harm accuracy here, as merely the country codes were taken for obtaining geo coordinates anyway.
+However, it has to be admitted that it would be way more helpful to have data at hand with more exact location information.
+At least the map shown reveals that most of the users in the dataset were based in the United States.

+The map shown below has been created with the Python file "plot_map.py" from this repository; downloading this file to a directory and executing the command "python plot_map.py" in a command terminal in the same directory provides further usage information on how to create such a map with your own data.

 ![alt text](screenshots/s002_world_clicks.png "")

+### Merging two tables when information in a second table augments that in the first

+Sometimes it is useful to write additional information to a table.
+In our example, we have the tables "events.csv" and "clicks_train.csv", with the following contents: